Digital Dentures: The Future of Denture Technology

 The life of conventional dentures lasts anywhere between 4-6 years, depending on the maintenance.
 They either need to be relined or replaced entirely as they wear out.
 Over the years, the teeth may become worn and the fit may change.
 This can cause the patient great discomfort and inconvenience.

-Digital dentures can last longer due to the material that they are made of.
+Digital dentures can last longer due to the material that they are made from.
 New processes use perfectly cured resin which is very hard and does not distort.
 The resin-made dentures retain their form longer than those created using traditional acrylic material.

 2. How Much Do Digital Dentures Cost?